simple-acme/simple-acme.github.io/manual/migration.md

 ---
 # With downtime
-If you're willing to incur some downtime none of the following steps are required, you can simply install win-acme on the new machine and re-request all certificates after the DNS has been switched over.
+If you're willing to incur some downtime none of the following steps are required, you can simply install simple-acme on the new machine and re-request all certificates after the DNS has been switched over.

 In the renewal manager you can use the `L` option to generate the command line options that may be helpful to recreate the certificates on the new machine.
-Note that depending on your use of win-acme this may not be foolproof.
+Note that depending on your use of simple-acme this may not be foolproof.
 Some things which are possible to do through the GUI and/or by manipulating `.json` files behind the scenes are impossible to translate to command line arguments.
 Also you may be missing certain dependancies on the new machine, such as vault secrets, acme-dns